miniwdl-ext/miniwdl-omics-run/README.md

 ## Advice

-- All Docker images must be pulled from your account ECR.
+- All Docker images must reside in your account ECR.
-  - This often means editing any WDL files that hard-code references to public registries.
+  - This often means editing any WDL tasks that hard-code references to public registries in their `runtime.docker`.
   - Each ECR repository must have the Omics-specific repository policy set as shown above.
   - We therefore tend to use a single ECR repository for multiple Docker images, disambiguating them using lengthier tags.
   - If you prefer to use per-image repositories, just remember to set the repository policy on each one.